 We also conduct a series of tests to assess the ability of your eye muscles to make sure that both eyes are working as a team!

-And speaking of teamwork, we assure you that your eye evaluations are conducted by the area's leading doctors and technicians.
+And speaking of teamwork, we assure you that at Russell Eyecare Center, your eye evaluations are conducted by the area's leading doctors and technicians.